Gattocrucco/miscpy/README.md

 # Miscpy (miscellaneous python code)

 Mostly self-contained, tested and documented python functions for scientific computing.
-In case you don't know: you can import a python file as a module by just placing the file in the same directory as your script.
+In case you don't know: you can import a Python file as a module by just placing the file in the same directory as your script.

 ## Files